KillianBrnt/first_web_page/README.md

 ### exercice 2 : main page

 In this exercice you will start from scratch, it's up to you to choose the look of the main.ejs page, the only mandatory
-are to display the user.username variable (wich contain the name of the actual user logged in) sent by the backend and do a logout button.
+are to display the user.username variable (wich contain the name of the actual user logged in) sent by the backend and to
+do a logout button.